-- Alkaline Electrolysis Cell (AEC) a widely used technology that typically uses alkaline water solution (mostly potassium hydroxide).
-[12][13] - 2.
+- Alkaline Electrolysis Cell (AEC) a widely used technology that typically uses alkaline water solution (mostly potassium hydroxide). [][] - 2.
 Proton Exchange Membrane (PEM) polymer membrane replaces alkaline in a catalytic process.
 During water decomposition, the generated protons diffuse through a membrane from the anode to the cathode, to connect with neutral hydrogen atoms and create hydrogen gas.
 The special feature of PEM is that it enables permeation of hydrogen ions but prohibits oxygen to pass through the membrane, thereby preventing the mixture of the produced gases.
 During the process, water reacts on the anode side to produce oxygen and a positively charged hydrogen ion.
 Electrons are transferred to the cathode side through an external streaming line while hydrogen ions flow through the membrane (hence the name of proton exchange membrane).
-After this process hydrogen molecule.
-[14][15]
+After this process hydrogen ions merge with the transferred electrons (at the cathode side) to form a twoatom hydrogen molecule. [][]